DataDog/integrations-core/docs/developer/process/integration-release.md

 ddev release make all --exclude datadog_checks_dev
 ```

 Note: releasing `all` will update the `.in-toto` file to include every integration, not just the changed integrations.
+This may result in an unnecessarily large `.in-toto` file if only releasing a few integrations.

 !!! warning
     There is a known GitHub limitation where if an issue has too many labels (100), its state cannot be modified.